AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 3. Right-click on the `CosmosDbIoTScenario` solution in Solution Explorer, then select **Restore NuGet Packages**.
 The packages may have already been restored upon opening the solution.

-### Task 1: Deploy Cosmos DB Processing Function App
+### Task 1: Deploy Azure Cosmos DB Processing Function App

 1. Open the Visual Studio solution file **CosmosDbIoTScenario.sln** within the `C:\cosmos-db-iot-solution-accelerator-master\Solution` folder.